 You’ve already explored Yosemite for a few days, so what else is there to see in the Sierra Nevada area?
 Well, I’m here to show you what else this beautiful region holds!
 Mountains, lakes, and Gold Rush historic towns— the surrounding area of Yosemite National Park is filled with rich places to explore.
-There’s something for everyone here, from antique shopping to wine tasting.
+There’s something for everyone here in California Gold Country, from antique shopping to wine tasting.
 And of course, you can’t forget about all of the outdoor activities you can spend your time doing.

 Wondering what there is to do beyond Yosemite National Park?
 Look no further!
 Here’s your complete guide on things to do in Tuolumne County and places near Yosemite National Park.